My Ancestral Chart

 As I stated above, the third child of Christoph Ludwig Bittlingmeier and Margaretha Gauss, Louisa Christina Bittlingmeier, the sister of Louis and William Bittlingmeier, was born in Hasselbach, Germany on July 16, 1846.
 She travelled to America with her parents sometime around 1850.

-When she was 17 years old, Louisa met a young civil war soldier named William Schneider, the son of Phillip and Sophie Schneider, who was born in 1836.
-William had been serving with the New Jersey Volunteers, Company E, Second Regiment since the beginning of the war and had fought in many battles, including Second Manassas, Antietam and Gettysburg.
+When she was 17 years old, Louisa met a young civil war soldier named William Schneider, the son of Phillip and Sophie Schneider.
+William was born Wilhelm Schneider in Neckarbischofsheim, Germany, in 1837.
+He had been serving with the New Jersey Volunteers, Company E, Second Regiment since the beginning of the war and had fought in many battles, including Second Manassas, Antietam and Gettysburg.
 Prior to his enlistment, he worked as a "silver plater".

 On January 5, 1864, the couple was married at the German Evangelical Reformed Church on Mulberry Street in Newark.
 Four months later, Corporal William Schneider was killed in action in a skirmish at Lauren Hill (Spotsylvania Courthouse) in Virginia, on May 8, 1864.
 He was only 27 years old and Louisa was a very young widow.
 Click here to see William Schneider's Civil War Service Record.